terrarium-tf/cli/README.md

 ## Development

-checkout the source and install python dependencies with pip
+checkout the source and install golang dependencies with pip

 ```shell script
 $ go get